DataSmithLab/TrustLabel/markdown/Metrics_detail_template_Trustee_(MCPC)_roughViz.md

 *average of normalized below metrics*

-- Change in number of active [contributors](https://opensource.guide/how-to-contribute/#anatomy-of-an-open-source-project) (7 months) : There's no contributor growth in last 7 months.
+- Change in number of active [contributors](https://opensource.guide/how-to-contribute/#anatomy-of-an-open-source-project) (7 months) : No contributor growth found in last 7 months.

 ## Popularity